-It’s February 23rd, 2013 and these are the records that are sitting in the NOW PLAYING bin that I keep next to my desk: Justin Hines And The Dominoes‘ Jezebel (thanks Barker), David Behrman On The Other Ocean, Tommy Awards EP and Brenda Ray’s “Naffi Years” comp (thanks to Andy Cabic for turning me on to these), Michael Chapman “Rainmaker” and the upcoming Big Boys reissue– both grabbed on a recent visit to the Light in the Attic office, two Suzanne Kraft 12”s (Hi Diego!), Psychemagik’s 12” of their Fleetwood Mac “Dreams” edit, the “Brand New Wayo” compilation, Wicked Witch “Chaos”, The Kiwi Animal “Music Media” and a Would Be Goods 45 (recommendations from one of my favorite shops in the UK called Kristina), Theo Parrish/Andrew Ashong “Flowers” 12” (thanks to Aaron from Peaking Lights), Primal Scream “Screamadelica” (back in heavy rotation lately after watching the “Classic Albums” special on Netflix), the Lee “Scratch” Perry and Orb LP, Shabazz Palaces ”Black Up” (still one of my favorite ‘new’ things of recent years), Yo La Tengo “Fade”, Cocteau Twins and Harold Budd “Moon Melodies”, Carroll Thompson “Hopelessly In Love”, Larry Heard “Missing You” 12”, the three blues reissues Third Man Records is about to release in collaboration with Document Records (thanks Swank), and some of the jams I grabbed at Mt Analog a bit ago: Goblin’s “Tenebre” score, the new Burial 12”, Go Betweens “Tallulah”, and a couple 12”s on L.I.E.S. that I was missing.
+It’s February 23rd, 2013 and these are the records that are sitting in the NOW PLAYING bin that I keep next to my desk: Justin Hines and the Dominoes‘ Jezebel (thanks Barker), David Behrman On the Other Ocean, Tommy Awards EP and Brenda Ray’s “Naffi Years” comp (thanks to Andy Cabic for turning me on to these), Michael Chapman Rainmaker and the upcoming Big Boys reissue– both grabbed on a recent visit to the Light in the Attic office, two Suzanne Kraft 12-inches (Hi Diego!), Psychemagik’s 12” of their Fleetwood Mac “Dreams” edit, the Brand New Wayo compilation, Wicked Witch Chaos, The Kiwi Animal Music Media and a Would Be Goods 45 (recommendations from one of my favorite shops in the UK called Kristina), Theo Parrish/Andrew Ashong “Flowers” 12-inch (thanks to Aaron from Peaking Lights), Primal Scream Screamadelica (back in heavy rotation lately after watching the “Classic Albums” special on Netflix), the Lee “Scratch” Perry and Orb LP, Shabazz Palaces Black Up (still one of my favorite ‘new’ things of recent years), Yo La Tengo Fade, Cocteau Twins and Harold Budd The Moon and the Melodies, Carroll Thompson Hopelessly In Love, Larry Heard “Missing You” 12-inch, the three blues reissues Third Man Records is about to release in collaboration with Document Records (thanks Swank), and some of the jams I grabbed at Mount Analog a bit ago: Goblin’s Tenebre score, the new Burial 12-inch, The Go-Betweens Tallulah, and a couple 12-inches on L.I.E.S. that I was missing.

-Q: When I stepped in to the room, there was an Alice Coltrane album playing.
+When I stepped in to the room, there was an Alice Coltrane album playing.
 Tell me more about it?

-Peter Max’d gatefold.
+Peter Max gatefold.

-Q: Who sparked your love for music?
+Who sparked your love for music?

-Q: Can you drop a few names from your grandma’s record box?
+Can you drop a few names from your grandma’s record box?

 I like to be able to hold the things I spend money on.

-Q: Do you focus on a specific musical genre?
+Do you focus on a specific musical genre?

 My feet next to a few piles of stuff I’ve been spinning at parties lately.

-Q: What other goodies have you found while looking for records?
+What other goodies have you found while looking for records?

 I LOVE finding old notes inside of records.
 A couple of my favorites show up in the photo shoot.

-A note found inside my copy of “Stormcock”.
+A note found inside my copy of Stormcock.
 Pro tip!

-Q: How do you organize your collection?
+How do you organize your collection?

-A: I’m a bit OCD and keep my shit sleeved and super alphabetized.
-I keep a separate 2 cube by 4 cube Ikea shelf full of the things I’ve been spinning out lately (still alphabetized, duh) to make pulling/re-filing records for DJ nights a bit easier.
+I’m a bit OCD and keep my shit sleeved and super alphabetized.
+I keep a separate two cube by four cube Ikea shelf full of the things I’ve been spinning out lately (still alphabetized, duh) to make pulling/re-filing records for DJ nights a bit easier.
 I guess you’d call that my “now sound” section as I’m constantly moving things from there back to the main record walls when I’m getting sick of them and throwing things from the main walls into the “now” shelves when they jump back into my mind.

-Q: I see you have a record shelf right next to your bed.
+I see you have a record shelf right next to your bed.
 What’s there?

 Oh yeah!
 That’s a chunk of the jazz and avant-garde section that wouldn’t fit with the other stuff.
 I sleep next to jazz, is that weird?

 Records in bed.

-Q: What do you look for in a record?
+What do you look for in a record?

 So many different things!
-I write a lot of notes in my Phone about stuff I’ve come across in research or records suggested to me by bros.
-Those notes are definitely where my digging begins, but I also love looking for connections between seemingly unrelated records ie: noticing a session player or producer on something unfamiliar and taking a chance on that record due to their contribution on another record I like.
+I write a lot of notes in my phone about stuff I’ve come across in research or records suggested to me by bros.
+Those notes are definitely where my digging begins but I also love looking for connections between seemingly unrelated records, ie: noticing a session player or producer on something unfamiliar and taking a chance on that record due to their contribution on another record I like.
 Sometimes it’s just the right year on the right label.
 Sometimes the dudes on the cover just look like they knew what they’re doing!
 What I’m getting at here is it’s either a purchase that’s super-calculated (ie: straight from my notes section with loads of research to back it) or it’s just a record I have a gut feeling about!

-Roy Harper’s “Stormcock” will definitely be coming with me to the desert island.
+Roy Harper’s Stormcock will definitely be coming with me to the desert island.

-Q: So what about a record you were totally wrong about, and turned out to be a gem?
+So what about a record you were totally wrong about, and turned out to be a gem?
 Can you name one?

-The Link Wray 3-track records (“Link Wray”, “Beans and Fatback” and the Mordecai Jones album) were total revelations to me.
+The Link Wray Three Track Shack records (Link Wray, Beans and Fatback, and Mordicai Jones) were total revelations to me.
 Don’t get me wrong, I love “Rumble” era Link Wray but I would have never known this totally other vibe of his existed unless I chose to trust my gut and drop a needle on these things instead of passing based on an assumption of what a “too late era” Link Wray album would sound like.
-The rootsy/rural but grooving as fuck feeling found on these records became the initial blueprints for the sound Light In The attic and I comp’d together for the “Country Funk” record.
-Definitely a huge lesson in “dude, you have to check every record”.
+The rootsy/rural but grooving as fuck feeling found on these records became the initial blueprints for the sound Light In The Attic and I comped together for the Country Funk record.
+Definitely a huge lesson in “Dude, you have to check every record.”

 A little something my bros at Light In The Attic and I put together last year.

-Q: Do you think collecting vinyl helps preserve our musical heritage and culture?
+Do you think collecting vinyl helps preserve our musical heritage and culture?

-Q: You tattooed it on your arm.
+You tattooed it on your arm.
 When did that happen?

 NERD ALERT: A tattoo of the etching that’s on the Voyager gold record.

-Q: Vinyl sales have steadily increased during the past few years.
+Vinyl sales have steadily increased during the past few years.
 In your opinion, why do people go back to vinyl?

 Obsessed with Terry Riley, especially these two soundtracks.

-Q: Tell me about those Terry Riley records
+Tell me about those Terry Riley records

-Q: What’s your partner’s reaction to this obsession?
+What’s your partner’s reaction to this obsession?
 Have you ever kept a particular purchase secret from your partner?

-Q: Do you have a record collecting philosophy?
+Do you have a record collecting philosophy?
 Any special routines when you enter a store?

-Meeting the ‘Croz was pretty huge for me.
+Meeting the Croz was pretty huge for me.
 This one will also be coming with to the desert island.

-Q: What about the $1 bins?
+What about the $1 bins?

-Q: Can you name a few ones which you’ll never part with?
+Can you name a few ones which you’ll never part with?

-Q: What’s your favorite comfort record, the one you can always go back to?
+What’s your favorite comfort record, the one you can always go back to?
 What makes it so special?

-Q: Where is this Robert Wyatt illustration from?
+Where is this Robert Wyatt illustration from?
 I think I recognize the language from another artwork I’ve seen.

-A: That’s a watercolor painting by Jess Rotter, who many record-buying people know from her Rotter & Friends T-shirt company.
+That’s a watercolor painting by Jess Rotter, who many record-buying people know from her Rotter & Friends T-shirt company.
 Jess and I met a million years ago when I was working at Drag City and she was working at Girlie Action.
 We hired Girlie to help work a Smog album and we’ve been pretty much inseparable since that moment.
-She’s one of my dearest friends and the owner of my most trusted brain to filter any ideas/decisions thru.
+She’s one of my dearest friends and the owner of my most trusted brain to filter any ideas/decisions through.

 My security blanket.